 Dubai is a dry city with very little rainfall, in fact it only rains 25 -30 days of the year.
 The city sits on a desert with dry and hot weather during the day and only slightly cooler at night.
 The scorching heat is one of the reasons why some expats avoid coming to Dubai.

 #10.
-The world’s largest flower garden
+The world’s largest flower garden is in Dubai

 The Miracle Garden of Dubai is a haven for botanists and bird watchers.
 The sprawling garden is spread over an area of 72,000 square meters.
 It has more than 250 million plants and over 50 million flowers at any given time.

 #11.
-The 2nd longest automated metro
+The 2nd longest automated metro in the world

 Dubai strives to be number 1 at everything with countless world records, and one of them was having the longest driverless metro until 2009.
 Now Singapore holds that record, for an extensive driverless rapid transit system.